 Also, even in this difficult economy, the River Bandits have drawn a record number of fans in the first half of the season.
 They have attracted over 103,000 fans in the first half, up about 30% over last year's record-setting attendance.
 Attendance in the Quad Cities always improves when it gets warmer outside, so this trend should only improve.

-Jon Edwards and Charlie Cutler have been on the hot list lately.
-In today's win they Jon went 3 for 4 and Charlie was 4 for 5.
+Jon Edwards and Charles Cutler have been on the hot list lately.
+In Sunday's win they Jon went 3 for 4 and Charlie was 4 for 5.
 Some fans have talked about Charlie's "slump" since May.
 I hardly think that hitting .288+ in June can be called a "slump."
 We talked about that last week before the team left for their recent road trip.
 Here is what he had to say about that and more:

 Charlie, thanks for talking to me tonight.
 You've been on quite a streak this summer with your hitting and being named to the Midwest League All-Star game.
 Congratulations!
 Let's talk a little about you as a player and also as a person off the field.
 First off, I want to say that it was a pleasure to get to know your parents when they were here last month.
 I think they are very good people.

 I agree completely!
 They are two of the best people I would ever want to be around.
 I'm glad they are my parents.

 Where are you from and where did you play last year?

 I grew up in San Francisco and went to Berkley.
 Last year I was drafted in the 14th round and then played in Batavia.

 Of everyone on the current team, who do you think has the best chance to make it to the Majors among the pitchers and the position players?

 Pitcher- I'd have to choose Arquimedes Nieto because he's young and has already had some good successes and he has good stuff.
 Batter- That would be Jon Edwards and Alex Castellanos.
 Both of them have the tools to get there.